-Social distancing means musicians, composers, engineers, and other audio industry veterans must adapt to stay professionally relevant and financially secure.
-Being required to virtually interact with our partners, clients, and managers 100% of the time poses all sorts of new challenges.
-Thankfully, specialized technologies can ease our transition into a fully remote work environment.
+In 2020, social distancing suddenly meant musicians, composers, engineers, and other audio industry veterans had to adapt to stay professionally relevant and financially secure.
+Being required to virtually interact with our partners, clients, and managers 100% of the time posed all sorts of new challenges.
+Thankfully, specialized technologies eased our transition into this new fully remote work environment.

 Here are 7 of our favorite remote work tools:

 Admittedly, Zoom had a bit of a rough start during the COVID-19 pandemic.
-But despite recent criticism of their security features (many of which have been addressed), Zoom is still a solid choice for those in the audio industry.
+But despite early criticism of their security features (which have been addressed), Zoom has proven itself to be a solid choice for those in the audio industry.

 Zoom provides customizable tools like the ability to broadcast audio in stereo, which makes it superior to other conferencing apps.
 Zoom is used all over the world for music lessons, industry happy hours, and rehearsals.
 In fact, we use Zoom for our ReelCrafter Live events!

-Zoom offers a freemium plan or a Zoom Pro plan, which allows for longer meeting times and video conferences that can hold between 300-500 participants.
-Plus, there are dedicated virtual conference rooms called Zoom Rooms.
+Zoom offers a freemium plan or a Zoom Pro plan, which allows for longer meeting times and video conferences that can hold between 100-1000 participants.
+Other benefits of their paid plan include live streaming and transcription capabilities.

-Live performance artists are losing more income than ever due to cancelations and postponements.
-The cancelation of SXSW alone meant $4MM+ in lost revenue and missed opportunities for industry exposure, press opportunities, and fanbase growth.
-If your gig was canceled due to COVID-19, Stageit allows you to connect with your fans.
+Live performance artists continue to lose income due to cancellations and postponements, even after the world opened back up.
+The cancellation of SXSW in 2020 alone meant $4MM+ in lost revenue and missed opportunities for industry exposure, press opportunities, and fanbase growth.
+And that was just the beginning of drastic changes for live performances.
+If you’re not ready (or able) to book live gigs, Stageit allows you to connect with your fans.

 Fans can purchase a virtual ticket to a live stream of any artist with a camera and microphone.
-Stageit showcases acts ranging from your neighborhood metal band to superstars like Tom Morello and Jon Bon Jovi.
+Stageit has showcased acts ranging from your neighborhood metal band to superstars like Tom Morello and Jon Bon Jovi.

 The service also includes a blanket license with the PROs so artists can legally play any cover song they want.
 Stageit is the closest thing to a live experience you can have in your living room.